Find out about organisations, support groups, books, videos and other resources to help you cope with lung cancer and treatment.

 Lange Productions, 2012

-It is an American book so some information is not relevant to the UK reader.
+It is an American book so some information is not relevant to UK readers.

 Find out what smoking does to your body, and how you can give yourself the best chance of quitting.